RobertBarrow/cv/technical-account-lead.md

 - Reviewing CVs, conducting interviews, and making hiring recommendations for Technical Account Lead and Senior Technical Product Owner roles.
 - Line management of a Product Lead.

-## Professional Certifications and Accreditations
+## Relevant Certifications and Accreditations

 ### Scaled Agile Framework
 - SAFe Practice Consultant (SPC) upgrade for SAFe 6.0 ~ May 2023